 How do you make caramel sauce?
-You just cook white sugar at a very high heat.
+It couldn't be easier.
+You just cook white sugar at high heat.
+Let's take a look.
+And stick around for top-rated recipes that call for caramel sauce.

 - To help prevent the caramel from crystallizing, you can add an acid to the sugar before you begin: add about half a tablespoon of lemon juice to each cup of sugar and mix it with your hands; it should be the consistency of wet sand.